Meet the 2025 Hosts

 Vic Terry

-Vic Terry is a playwright, performer, and producer based in the high desert, and the driving force behind the independent production company Good Vibe Cinema.
-She can often be found on stage at The Palms in Wonder Valley as part of the Laughing Bones Sketch Comedy Troupe, and is the co-creator of their annual comedy festival The Hi-Desert Comedy Campout.
-Prior to putting down roots in the desert, Vic spent several years touring the country with her partner and their award winning Fringe show Desperate to be Seen, Horrified of Being Known: a Ghost Story.
-In addition to her theatrical work, Vic has written and produced several Super 8 Films, and is a founder of The San Diego Halloween Film Festival.
+Vic Terry is a playwright, performer, and producer based in the High Desert, and the force behind the independent production company Good Vibe Cinema.
+She performs regularly at The Palms in Wonder Valley with the Laughing Bones Sketch Comedy Troupe and co-created their annual Hi-Desert Comedy Campout.
+Before settling in the desert, Vic toured nationally with her partner in their award-winning Fringe show Desperate to be Seen, Horrified of Being Known: a Ghost Story.
+In addition to theater, she has written and produced Super 8 films and co-founded the San Diego Halloween Film Festival.